Removal of Radioactive Cesium through Cooking and Processing of Foods

 At present, radioactive materials are seldom attached to the surface of vegetables, but some radioactive materials in soil may be taken into vegetables through their roots.
-However, radioactive cesium adsorbed into vegetables from the roots can be removed through cooking or processing with some ingenuity.
+However, radioactive cesium absorbed into vegetables from the roots can be removed through cooking or processing with some ingenuity.

 The table above shows removal rates of radioactive cesium in foods.

 When boiling vegetables, the longer the boiling time is, the larger the removal rate is.
 This is considered to be because radioactive cesium in vegetable cells comes out into the boiling water as vegetable cells break.
 Also in the case of salted vegetables, the longer the salting time is, the larger the removal rate is.
 This is considered to be because radioactive cesium in vegetables is replaced with sodium in salt.